Home > Become a Notary > How to Become a Utah Notary

 To become a notary in Utah, you must:

-3. Create an account with the Office of the Lieutenant Governor's website.
-You will be directed to take the exam immediately after creating your account.
+3. Create an account on the Office of the Utah Lieutenant Governor's website to:

-7. Get the oath of office section of the bond notarized.
-If your notary bond doesn’t include this, click here to download it.
+5. Get the oath of office notarized.
+If your notary bond didn’t include the oath of office, click here to download it.

-8. Upload your notary bond, oath of office, and any additional explanation of crimes committed on a separate document.
+6. Upload your original notary bond, notarized oath of office, and any additional explanation of crimes committed on a separate document by logging in to your account on the Office of the Utah Lieutenant Governor's website.

-Within one to two weeks, you will receive your Certificate of Authority of Notary Public by email issued by the Office of the Lieutenant Governor.
+Within one to two weeks, you will receive your Certificate of Authority of Notary Public by email from the Office of the Lieutenant Governor.
+Note: The certificate of authority needs to be notarized.

 Who can become a notary public in Utah?

-To become a notary in Utahyou must meet the following requirements:
+To become a notary in Utahyou must meet the following eligibility requirements:

 1. Be at least eighteen years old.

-2. Lawfully reside in Utah or be employed in Utah for at least thirty days immediately before you apply for a notarial commission.
+2. Lawfully reside in Utah for at least thirty days or be employed in Utah for at least thirty days immediately before you apply for a notarial commission.

 3. Be a United States citizen or have permanent resident status under Section 245 of the Immigration and Nationality Act.